UK says China has questions to answer over coronavirus outbreak

 LONDON (Reuters) - Britain said on Monday that China has questions to answer over the information it shared about the novel coronavirus outbreak, but refused to comment on reports that a U.S.-led intelligence consortium had a accused Beijing of a cover-up.

-Washington has scaled up its rhetoric over Chinese culpability for the novel coronavirus in recent days, with U.S. Secretary of State Mike Pompeo saying on Sunday there was evidence the disease emerged from a Chinese lab.
+The United States has scaled up its rhetoric over Chinese culpability for the novel coronavirus in recent days, with U.S. Secretary of State Mike Pompeo saying on Sunday there was evidence the disease emerged from a Chinese lab.

 U.S. intelligence agencies have concluded the virus was not man-made or genetically modified.
 Washington has so far presented no evidence publicly that the virus came from a lab, which Beijing strongly denies.

-The Australian Telegraph reported the U.S.-led Five Eyes intelligence consortium had in a 15-page dossier said that China had deliberately suppressed or destroyed evidence of the coronavirus outbreak in an “assault on international transparency” that cost tens of thousands of lives.
+The Australian Telegraph reported the U.S.-led Five Eyes intelligence consortium had in a 15-page research dossier said that China had deliberately suppressed or destroyed evidence of the coronavirus outbreak in an “assault on international transparency” that cost tens of thousands of lives.

 The Five Eyes groups U.S., British, Canadian, Australian and New Zealand intelligence services.